door-opener/PhD_work/README.md

 # PhD_work
-A selection of code and scripts which I used throughout my PhD
+A selection of codes and scripts which I used throughout my PhD